The Hidden $15k: A Brutally Honest Guide to Tiny House Soft Costs & Overruns

 The "Hidden $15k": Why Most Tiny House Budgets Fail Before the First Nail

-Then, six months later, the project stalls.
-The house is a skeleton sitting on a trailer, the owner is out of cash, and they're wondering where the money went.
+Six months later the project stalls.
+The house is a skeleton on a trailer, the money is gone, and they can't figure out where it went.
 It didn't go into the walls.
-It went into the "Hidden $15k."
+It went into the costs that never made it onto the spreadsheet.

 Don't Build Blindfolded